Observatory Street: History

+This translates as "To the greater glory of God, the Bishop of Reading laid [this stone] on 17 August 1905".
+St Paul's Church, nearby in Walton Street, ceased to function as a church in 1964.
+Shortly after this, the house ceased to act as its vicarage.

 Belsyre Court is located on the north side at the east end of Observatory Street, Woodstock Road, and the south side at the east end of St Bernard's Road.
 It was designed by Ernest R. Barrow and built in 1936.
 Belsyre Court was the first large block of flats in Oxford.
-An Inland Revenue office was located here from 1936 until the early 1990s.